Chris Penn: Career

-Penn started acting at the age of 12 at the Loft Studio and made his film debut in 1979's Charlie and the Talking Buzzard, starring Christopher Hanks.
+Penn started acting at the age of 12 at the Loft Studio and made his film debut in Charlie and the Talking Buzzard (1979), starring Christopher Hanks.
 In 1983, he was featured in Francis Ford Coppola's youth drama Rumble Fish and appeared in the high school football drama All the Right Moves as the best friend of Tom Cruise's character.
-He also appeared in the hit dance movie Footloose in 1984 as the best friend of Kevin Bacon's character; played a villain in the Clint Eastwood western Pale Rider (1985); and co-starred with his brother Sean Penn and mother Eileen Ryan in At Close Range (1986).
+He also appeared in the hit dance movie Footloose (1984) as the best friend of Kevin Bacon's character; played a villain in the Clint Eastwood western Pale Rider (1985); and co-starred with his brother Sean Penn and mother Eileen Ryan in At Close Range (1986).

-Penn, who had a black belt in karate, appeared in the 1989 motion picture Best of the Best as Travis Brickley, a cocky member of the U.S. Karate team taking on the team from Korea.
-The film also starred James Earl Jones, Sally Kirkland, Eric Roberts, Phillip Rhee, and Simon Rhee.
-Penn reprised his role in 1993's Best of the Best 2.
+Penn, who had a black belt in karate, appeared in the motion picture Best of the Best (1989) as Travis Brickley, a cocky member of the U.S. Karate team taking on the team from Korea.
+The film also starred James Earl Jones, Sally Kirkland, Eric Roberts, Phillip Rhee and Simon Rhee.
+Penn reprised his role in Best of the Best 2 (1993).

 1990s

 Two of his more memorable performances were in Reservoir Dogs as Nice Guy Eddie and True Romance as Nicky Dimes (both characters in scripts written by Quentin Tarantino).
-In 1996 he won the award for Best Supporting Actor at the Venice Film Festival for The Funeral.
+In 1996, he won the award for Best Supporting Actor at the Venice Film Festival for The Funeral.

 In 1990, Penn was cast in a season one episode of The Young Riders.
 He appeared as a villain who is killed by Josh Brolin's character James Butler "Jimmy" Hickok.
-In Robert Altman's 1993 ensemble film Short Cuts, Penn played a troubled swimming pool cleaner who is disturbed by his wife's profession, a telephone sex worker who takes calls from clients at home to which Penn's character is sometimes obliged to listen.
+In Robert Altman's ensemble film Short Cuts (1993), Penn played a troubled swimming pool cleaner who is disturbed by his wife's profession, a telephone sex worker who takes calls from clients at home to which Penn's character is sometimes obliged to listen.
 This leads to very disturbing consequences.
 In 1995, he played a confused highway patrolman searching for a car with three drag queens (played by Patrick Swayze, Wesley Snipes, and John Leguizamo) in To Wong Foo, Thanks for Everything!
 Julie Newmar.

 Penn appeared in Jay-Z's 1998 music video "Can I Get A..." as a bartender who mixes drinks and dances.
-He also played the character Clive Cod in the 1998 film Rush Hour.
+He also played the character Clive Cobb in the film Rush Hour (1998).